kjasn/Simple-Bank/README.md

 ALTER TABLE "transfers" ADD FOREIGN KEY ("to_account_id") REFERENCES "accounts" ("id");
 ```

 The only connection between transfers table and accounts table is the **FOREIGN KEY CONSTRAINT**.
-Each update of accounts table may cause it acquire lock from transfers table.
+Each update of accounts table may cause it acquires lock from transfers table.
 Now we know our option will not update account id, so we should tell postgres12 this.
 Then we change to `FOR NO KEY UPDATE`, and `make sqlc`

 ```sql
 -- name: GetAccountForUpdate :one